tomaszkunach/ArobasesSyliusRightsManagementPlugin/README.md

 ### Step 1: Download the plugin

-* Install the bundle via composer `require arobases/sylius-rights-management-plugin`
+* Install the plugin with composer `require arobases/sylius-rights-management-plugin`

 ### Step 2: Enable the plugin